Drop-In Perceptual Optimization for 3D Gaussian Splatting: Results

 \subsection{Generalization to variable-rate 3DGS compression}

-Finally, we evaluate WD-based optimization in a compression setting, where the training includes explicit entropy coding via probabilistic modeling, resulting in a rate--distortion (RD) trade-off as in~\cref{eq:RD}.
-Unlike the previous experiments, optimization here is constrained by the rate term, requiring perceptual improvements to be achieved without inducing more bitrate.~\cref{fig:rate_distortion} shows RD curves for indoor and outdoor scenes, along with the fitted exponential curve that characterizes the RD trade-off.
-We sweep over the $\lambda$ parameter in~\cref{eq:RD} in the range $[3^{-2}, 3^{-5}]$ to cover a broad storage size range.
-Aligned with the results in~\cref{subsec:3dgs_representation,subsec:3dgs_generalization}, the WD-based approaches consistently deliver the best perceptual quality scores (lowest LPIPS, DISTS, FID) across the entire RD region for all evaluated scenes and rate points, which translates to more than $\approx 50\%$ bitrate savings at comparable perceptual quality.
-Representative visual comparisons are provided in~\cref{appendix_subsec:compression_visualization}.
+Finally, we evaluate WD-based optimization in a compression setting, where training adds explicit entropy coding, yielding a rate--distortion (RD) trade-off as in~\cref{eq:RD}.
+Here optimization is constrained by the rate term, requiring perceptual gains without added bitrate.~\cref{fig:rate_distortion} shows RD curves for indoor and outdoor scenes, with fitted exponential curves; we sweep $\lambda$ in~\cref{eq:RD} over $[3^{-2}, 3^{-5}]$.
+Aligned with~\cref{subsec:3dgs_representation,subsec:3dgs_generalization}, WD-based approaches deliver the best perceptual scores (LPIPS, DISTS, FID) across the entire RD region, translating to $\approx 50\%$ bitrate savings at comparable perceptual quality.
+Visual comparisons are in~\cref{appendix_subsec:compression_visualization}.